 • $1.5 million for bereavement payments

-We have provided a bereavement payment of $20,000 to the identified senior next of kin of people who have died in the fires.
+We have provided a bereavement payment to the identified senior next of kin of people who have died in the fires.
 All eligible senior next-of-kin who have requested the payment have received it.

 • $8.5 million to support people who were hospitalised for injuries as a result of the fires